 Sales representatives promote, market and sell products or services to business and professional establishments, or wholesale or retail outlets.

-Sales representatives in small to medium-sized companies usually earn
+Sales representatives working for small to medium-sized companies usually earn

-Pay for sales representatives varies depending on the size of the company they work for.
+Pay for sales representatives varies depending on skills, experience and the type of work they do.

 Sales representatives may also earn bonuses based on meeting sales targets.